 Norma "Jeanie" Heiden - Remember how we used to be afraid to get the eggs out from under the old setting hens?
 They’d pick you on the hands if you reached in for the eggs.

 Pat (Bicking) Klass - We would throw corncobs at them to get them off the nest.
-Aunt Helen would say, “What’s the matter with you?” and reach in and pull them out with her hand.
+Aunt Helen (right) would say, “What’s the matter with you?” and reach in and pull them out with her hand.

 Helma (Heiden) Nickel - We would take a stick and hold their head down and then reach in to take the eggs from the nest.